RoelofSetsFire/data-processing-1/20 Readings/20 Reading 2/10 Readings.md

-Read the following chapters and answer the accompanying questions in `reading2.pdf`.
-The questions also pertain to the readings of last week!
+Read the following chapters and answer the accompanying questions.

 ## Readings